toddaustin07/googlecast/README.md

 ### Linux commands
 Note: this assumes npm is installed and current, and you already have the cast-web-api-cli installed.

 The first cd command will be dependant on your particular directory structure.
-You may also be required to specify 'sudo' in front of the npm and cp commands if you do not have write permission for the directory.

 ```
 cd ~/.npm-global/lib/node_modules/cast-web-api-cli/node_modules/cast-web-api
 npm i google-tts-api@latest